 XGen requires tubes to be open on both ends, which I wanted to do using the carve sop in Houdini.
-Unfortunately their point order is scrambled which means I'd need to rebuild the tubes in order to carve them.
-So I'm manually deleting the faces from the tubes in Maya to open them up.
+Unfortunately their point order is scrambled, which means I'd need to rebuild the tubes in order to carve them.
+So I'm manually deleting faces from the tubes in Maya to open them up.

 I was having a problem with generating guides from my tube geometry, in that the tubes seemed ok but the hairs tried to connect back to the scalp at the ends.
 One of my awesome Fur coworkers at Blue Sky told me I might need to flip my UVs on my tubes.
 So I planar projected all my tubes and flipped the UVs in the V direction, and the hairs generated from the tube like I expected.

 After a few months hiatus from this project, I am back and trying to redo the groom in Maya.
 I tried to do the groom 100% in Houdini, but I decided to start in XGen.